Endey132/Shelby-County/README.md

 Wool - Material used to make warm clothing
 Leather - Used to make certain clothing items

+Cryolite - Used to increase efficiency of aluminium processing Graphite - Used in machine crafting, as well as certain other things.

 --- Spawn Tables ---